tt9696/efficientnetv2-yolov4-pcb-detection/README_PCB_IC_Detection.md

 - IC components vary in size, color, orientation, and texture.
 - Dataset includes both original and augmented images (flipping, hue, mosaic, etc.).
 - *Dataset provided under NDA and is not publicly shareable.*
+- Open-source PCB image is use for testing :  15 images were sourced from Fazle's (2021) open-source computer vision dataset hosted on Roboflow: AiBodyAndPin_001 dataset.
+Roboflow. https://universe.roboflow.com/fazle/aibodyandpin_001
 ---

 ## ⚙️ Methodology